On the offensive

 De-linking of the dividend as part of the renewed growth initiative

-In addition to extending the life of BSIF’s portfolio through acquisitions, growth in the asset base could also lead to greater liquidity in its shares, as well as cost efficiencies to shareholders, with the fund’s fixed costs potentially spread over a larger base.
+In addition to extending the life of BSIF’s portfolio through acquisitions, growth in the asset base should also lead to greater liquidity in its shares, as well as cost efficiencies to shareholders, with the fund’s fixed costs spread over a larger base.

 Valuable access to regulated income

-- Regulated revenues from the sale of FiTs and ROCs accounted for 65.9% of total revenue; and
+- Regulated revenues accounted for 65.9% of total revenue; and

 - The sale of electricity to the grid was responsible for the remaining 34.2%.

 As illustrated by Figure 5, BSIF has 92% of its revenues fixed until June 2021, and 88% of its revenue fixed until December 2021.
-Non-regulated income is derived from the sale of electricity power purchase agreements (PPAs), which effectively lock-in prices.
+Non-regulated income is derived from electricity power purchase agreements (PPAs), which effectively lock-in prices,

-BSIF’s strategy of fixing prices over periods of 12–36 months arguably provides a very useful shelter.
-Having benefitted from several agreements that were actioned in 2018 – a year which saw power prices rise sharply – BSIF appears to have succeeded in managing the timing of its PPA fixes to avoid the lows in April 2020 (illustrated by Figures 6 and 7), before fixing selected certain parts of the portfolio to take advantage of rising power prices during the second half of 2020 and early 2021.
+BSIF’s strategy of using PPAs fixing prices over periods of 12–36 months can provide a very useful shelter from the gyrations of spot power prices.
+Having benefitted from several agreements that were actioned in 2018 – a year which saw power prices rise sharply – BSIF succeeded in managing the timing of its PPA fixes to avoid the lows in April 2020 (illustrated by Figures 6 and 7), before fixing selected certain parts of the portfolio to take advantage of rising power prices during the second half of 2020 and early 2021.

 Some of the PPAs are valid over much longer periods, with around 20% of the portfolio (around 95MWp) having PPAs in place with floor prices until 2029.